colm-mchugh/calcit/README.txt

 3) Code details:

-The shell (shell.cpp) is the driver; it waits for input and then processes input using the following modules:
+The shell (shell.cpp) is the driver; it waits for input and then
+processes it using the following modules:

 (1) parser (parser_wrapper.h, parser.y, tokens.l)
 	Input: text string